meshamoore/portfolio/README.md

-# Contains sample projects

-## Jukebox Setup
+# Jukebox

-* Add some .mp3 files to the songs directory
+Jukebox style app created in JavaScript that allows users to play, pause, and select songs from a list